 - Which forms have you most often used in your current and former positions?

-- Which procedures have you most often billed in your current and prior positions?
+- Which billing procedures have you most often used in your current and prior positions?

 Electronic Medical Records Knowledge

-As the healthcare industry moves toward electronic health records over the next five years and starts recruiting for HITECH, billing will need to keep up, so it’s important to ask job candidates about their experience with electronic medical records (EMR) or electronic health records (EHR).
+As the healthcare industry is moving toward electronic health records, billing will need to keep up, so it’s important to ask job candidates about their experience with electronic medical records (EMR) or electronic health records (EHR).

 - Does your current employer use EMR or EHR?

-- What work did you do with EMR?
+- Can you explain your experience with EMR?

-- Which type of software have you used: Epic, Medisoft, or other programs?
+- What type of EMR software have you used?

-- Have you worked with an EMR claims clearinghouse?
+- Do you have any experience using an EMR claims clearinghouse?

 - Do you have medical billing certification?
 If not, are you planning to get certified or in the process of getting certified?